 With all this in mind, it's crucial to fill your open QA positions swiftly and effectively.
 But how?
-Be sure to follow this checklist to ensure a superb quality assurance specialist hire:1. ensure your hiring process is efficient 2. know what a competitive salary is for medical writers 3. determine the must-have skills candidates should have 4. write an appealing and effective job description 5. understand industry- and position-specific hiring trends 6. identify the best recruiting method for sourcing talent
+Be sure to follow this checklist to ensure a superb quality assurance specialist hire:1. ensure your hiring process is efficient 2. know what a competitive salary is for medical writers 3. determine the must-have skills candidates need 4. write an appealing and effective job description 5. understand industry- and position-specific hiring trends 6. identify the best recruiting methods for sourcing talent

 Ready to dive in and start strengthening your hiring strategy?
 Let's get started.

 As the life sciences industry enters one of its most dynamic eras — with increased regulations, new drugs being brought to market and a heightened focus on innovation continuing to change the very nature of the sector — QA specialists have become even more vital to the overall health of an organization.

 So to fill this important role with the best candidate out there, you'll want to recruit both quickly and efficiently.
 Use this diagram to determine where you can fine-tune your hiring process to make it as effective (and speedy) as possible.